yijiano/tp/docs/DeveloperGuide.md

    Storage classes.
 4. **Storage**: Handles the reading and writing of data to a CSV file.
 5. **DateTime**: A utility class to handle date and time operations.
-6. **Exceptions and Logging**: Custom exceptions and a logging utility class to manage application-wide logging.
+6. **Exceptions**: Custom exceptions to handle printing error messages in a neater way.
 7. **PillLogger**: A centralized utility class to handle logging across the entire application.
 8. **PillException**: A custom exception class to handle exceptions specific to the PILL application.
 9. **Item**: A class to represent an item in the inventory.